-Veterans deserve the support of their community.
+Veterans with disabilities deserve the support of their community.
 Unfortunately, for many veterans with disabilities, it can be hard to transition to civilian life.
 While many veterans struggle with the change to new jobs, veterans with disabilities face additional challenges in adjusting to a new type of life.

 As a veteran, you may qualify for support from a variety of government and nonprofit organizations.
 Explore some of the resources below for help building a home, finding medical care or qualifying for disability payments.